 Then the weather morphed again, to thick mists and still days.
 After perhaps 8 years, I lose track of time, many of our Hamamelis are having their best ever flowering season.
 H. “Robert” is the earliest, most scented, and our firm favourite.The first, albeit tiny, ice spike of the year appeared in a lovely new bird bath bowl, a delightful present from a dear friend, and rim embossed with one of our favourite pieces of poetry by William Blake, from “Auguries of Innocence”.
 The first Crocus sieberi ‘Firefly’, up if not out, by January 8th.
 Daphne bholuas filling the air with scent by January 8th.
 Cyclamen coum really getting going early in the month.Masses of starling flocks around, with daily overhead commutes from their roost up on Mynydd Llanllwi mountain.
 A new mushroom in the garden, the vibrant orange-brown Velvet Shanks, Flammulina velutipes.And several times in early January, I’ve stood stock still in our lower meadow at dusk, waiting for the light to fade, and seen a pair of Woodcock, Scolopax rusticola, fly North over the meadows to their nocturnal feeding ground.
 Somewhere!

-Towards the end of the month another few very cold days gave way to a warming of temperatures, with stronger winds and more rain, but the eventual monthly total of 123.10 mm was the driest I’ve recorded here in January, and sunshine totals were also a bit above average, reflected in the PV record of 79.46 KWH, and a much higher peak reading than in 2016.
+Towards the end of the month, another few very cold days, gave way to a warming of temperatures, with stronger winds and more rain, but the eventual monthly total of 123.10 mm was the least I’ve recorded here in January, and sunshine totals were also a bit above average, reflected in the PV record of 79.46 KWH, and a much higher peak reading of 3.329 KW, than in 2016.